t9md/atom-phrase/README.md

 - Refer phrases you collected quickly.
 - Scope aware: when saved to phrase file, scope at cursor position is respected.

+# Command

+* `phrase:open`: open or save selected text to phrase file based on cursor scope.

 # How to use

 ## Save phrase

 1. Select buffer
-2. Invoke `phrase:save` command.
+2. Invoke `phrase:open` command.
 3. Your selected code is pasted at top of phrase file(nomral TextEditor).
 4. You collect bunch of phrases this way.

 ## Refer phrase

-1. Invoke `phrase:find` command.
+1. Invoke `phrase:open` command without selection.
-2. Type phrase subject in select buffer and `confirm`.
-3. Phrase file open with the cursor positioned to phrase you chose.

 ## Share phrase
+[NOTE] Features and commands described in this `Share phrase` section is **NOT** yet implemented.

-[TODO] This feature is currently **NOT** Implemented yet.
-But concepts is like bellow.
+But concepts are like bellow.

 This package provide, mechanism to share your phrases to others.
 This need phrase registries on web.
 Phrase ragistries might be